Columbia River Fishing Report

-This Columbia River fishing report is updated regularly based on real guided fishing trips throughout Portland, St. Helens, the lower Columbia River, the Columbia River Gorge, Astoria, and the Willamette River system.
-I’m actively on the water whenever salmon seasons are open, and I update this page with current fishing conditions, salmon movement, productive areas, river changes, and regulation updates as they happen.
+This Columbia River fishing report is updated regularly from real guided fishing trips with Marvin’s Guide Service.
+I fish throughout the Columbia River system, including Portland, St. Helens, the lower Columbia River, Astoria, Buoy 10, the Columbia River Gorge, The Dalles, Rufus, John Day Dam, and the Willamette River system.

 Want to fish?
 Call or text Marvin at 503-314-5087, or book your Columbia River fishing trip here.